iptc/rightsml-dev/rightsml-lib-js/README.md

 Note on ODRL: be aware that it builds on the current draft for version 2.1, including the changed namespace URL.

+RightsMLclasses.js ...
+RightsML classes building on ODRL classes, having a profile attribute set to the RightsML URI

 RightsMLvocabs.js ...
 RightsML Controlled Vocabulares implemented as JavaScript classes for a convenient use

 Folder HtmlPages4testing ...
 HTML pages making use of the JavaScript modules at the top level.